Understanding Bariatric Surgery Los Angeles, CA

 Restrictive procedures:

-- Sleeve gastrectomy Removes portion of stomach to create smaller stomach and reduce food intake.
+- Sleeve gastrectomy (Gastric Sleeve) Removes a portion of the stomach to create a smaller stomach and reduce food intake.
 Leads to weight loss through restriction but can cause nutritional deficiencies.

-- Adjustable gastric band - Involves placing band around stomach to create small pouch and narrow passageway to limit food intake.
+- Adjustable gastric band - Involves placing a band around the stomach to create a small pouch and narrow passageway to limit food intake.
 Advantages include adjustability and reversibility.
 Disadvantages include slower weight loss and complications like slippage.

 Malabsorptive procedures: